awsdocs/aws-storagegateway-user-guide/doc_source/getting-ip-address.md

 + Linux Kernel\-based Virtual Machine \(KVM\) host: [Accessing the Gateway Local Console with Linux KVM](accessing-local-console.md#MaintenanceConsoleWindowKVM-common)
 + EC2 host: [Getting an IP Address from an Amazon EC2 Host](#get-ip-from-ec2)

 When you locate the IP address, take note of it\.
-Then return to the AWS Storage Gateway console and type the IP address into the console\.
+Then return to the Storage Gateway console and type the IP address into the console\.

 ## Getting an IP Address from an Amazon EC2 Host<a name="get-ip-from-ec2"></a>